-All new joiners to the championship will start in division 2.
+All competitive members who are registered with England Athletics (either 1st or 2nd claim) can participate, new joiners to the championship will start in division 2.
 You will automatically be entered into the championship when you complete one of the annual fixtures provided you are registered as a Thame Runner for the event.
 If you would rather not be listed in division 2, then please “contact us” asking to be excluded.

 - Transfer of Race Numbers The committee wish to bring to the attention of club members rule 143 S2(iii) and the clubs position in respect of it.
 It is not permitted to take part in a race with another runner’s bib number.
 Rule 143 states ‘Athletes who receive transferred numbers without permission from the race organiser i.e. a formal transfer will be disqualified from the race’.
 Both runners will be subject to disciplinary action by the appropriate National Association.
 In our clubs case the national organisation is England Athletics.
 The sanctions imposed are usually a 12 month ban from all UKA races not only for the person running but also for the person who gave them their number if they were aware.
 This is a serious rule and as a UKA registered club we are obliged to support and reinforce their rules.
 The reasons for the rule are: If a medical emergency occurred there could be potential mix ups.
 The organisers may get in touch with your emergency contact, leading to panic and/or confusion.
 They may use your medical notes given at the time of entry, which could have disastrous consequences.
 Any race insurance will be void.
 It impacts in results not only for the race itself but for Run Britain / Power of Ten rankings / results and this is especially so where the other runner is a different category, gender or capability.
 There have been a number of incidents where ladies have been deprived of a first place because they were beaten by young men with women’s numbers.
 UKA registered running and athletics clubs are obliged to report these incidences to England Athletics (in our case) as are race organisers.